arjunsavel/cortecs/paper/paper.md

 # Summary

-The absorption and emission of light by exoplanet atmospheres encodes details of the atmospheric composition, temperature structure, and dynamics.
-Simulating these processes requires detailed knowledge of the opacity of gases within an atmosphere.
-When modeling broad wavelength ranges, such opacity data for even a single gas can take up multiple gigabytes of memory.
-This feature can be a limiting factor in determining the number of gases to consider in a simulation, or even choosing the architecture of the system used for the simulation.
-We present `cortecs`, a Python tool for compressing opacity data used to compute spectra. `cortecs` provides flexible methods for fitting the temperature, pressure, and wavelength dependence of opacity data and for evaluating the opacity with accelerated, GPU-friendly methods.
-The package is developed on GitHub (https://github.com/arjunsavel/cortecs), and it is available for download with `pip` and `conda`.
+The absorption and emission of light by exoplanet atmospheres encodes details of atmospheric composition, temperature structure, and dynamics.
+Fundamentally, simulating these processes requires detailed knowledge of the opacity of gases within an atmosphere.
+When modeling broad wavelength ranges, such opacity data for even a single gas can take up multiple gigabytes of system memory.
+This aspect can be a limiting factor in determining the number of gases to consider in a simulation, or even in choosing the architecture of the system used for the simulation.
+Here, we present `cortecs`, a Python tool for compressing opacity data. `cortecs` provides flexible methods for fitting the temperature, pressure, and wavelength dependence of opacity data and for evaluating the opacity with accelerated, GPU-friendly methods.
+The package is developed on GitHub (<https://github.com/arjunsavel/cortecs>), and it is available for download with `pip` and `conda`.

 # Statement of need
-Observations with the latest high-resolution spectrographs [@mace2018igrins; @seifahrt2020sky; @pepe2021espresso]
+Observations with the latest high-resolution spectrographs [e.g., @mace2018igrins; @seifahrt2020sky; @pepe2021espresso]
-have motivated memory-intensive simulations of exoplanet atmospheres. `cortecs` enables these simulations with more gases and on a broader range of architectures by compressing opacity data.
+have motivated memory-intensive simulations of exoplanet atmospheres. `cortecs` enables these simulations with more gases and on a broader range of computing architectures by compressing opacity data.

-Broadly, generating a spectrum to compare against recent cutting-edge high-resolution data requires evaluating the radiative transfer equation over tens of thousands of wavelength points.
+Broadly, generating a spectrum to compare against recent high-resolution data requires solving the radiative transfer equation over tens of thousands of wavelength points [e.g., @line:2021; @wardenier2023modelling;
+@beltz2023magnetic; @gandhi2023retrieval; @prinoth2023time; @maguire2023high].
 To decrease computational runtime, some codes have parallelized the problem on GPUs (e.g., @line:2021, @lee20223d).
 However, GPUs in general do not have large amounts of memory
 (e.g., @ito2017ooc_cudnn); only the cutting-edge, most expensive GPUs have memory in excess of 30 GB (such as the NVIDIA A100 or H100).
 Memory management is therefore a clear concern when producing